samguns/Project1-Finding-Lane-Lines/writeup.md

 A possible improvement would be to eliminate global variables.

 Another possible improvement would be to try a better average calculation.
 I kept a slope list that takes in only 20 entries, and dumped the oldest ones in the next process.

+So far all videos/images I have tested with have clear lane marks.
+If situation occurs that current pipeline doesn't distinguish one lane line for a few seconds, it won't work as expected.
+It'll be a nice improvement if it could extrapolate the line according to the other lane line.

+The slope filter I employed is kind of a hack since it's a fixed range based on empirical observation.
+When an abrupt turn on the road happens, it simply can not capture the correct lane lines.
+An adaptive filter has to be considered.

+The current pipeline utilizes four-sided polygon which I think it covers too much areas.
+This brings more noises or unnecessary pixels to process.
+One possible way to improve it might define a narrower ROI or better, define a specific ROI for left/right lane separately.